meb-team/clusteringEval/16S_amplicons_clustering_tools.md

 	* Total clusters : number of all clusters created by tools.
 	* Singletons percentage : number of singletons clusters among all clusters
 	* Clusters with size > 1 : number of clusters after discard singletons.
-	* Clusters with size > 0.05% of reads : number of clusters containing at least 0.05% of all reads.
+	* Clusters with size >= 0.05% of reads : number of clusters containing at least 0.05% of all reads.
 * Time and Memory : Time is user time to compute clustering and memory max memory used.
 * Distance : Distance is some kind of taxonomic distance computed.
 For a pair of reads with known taxonomy, it's defined as length between closest common taxon in the tree and strain level.
 Distance will be 0 for same specie, 1 for same genus, 2 for same family and so on.
 7 classical taxonomic ranks are considered : `Kingdom;Phylum;Class;Order;Family;Genus;Specie`.
 For each cluster, mean and max intra cluster distance are computed.
 Mean distance is the mean distance between all pairs of reads.
 Max distance is the highest pair distance in cluster.
 For one sample, global distance is the mean of all intra-clusters distance.

 Precision, recall and ARI definitions and computation are the same used in vsearch and swarm paper.

+#### On real sequencing data clustering

+On real sequencing data, we don't have taxonomy of reads so it's no possible to evaluate recall, precision, ARI or distance parameters.
+We looked at clusters count, with total clusters, clusters with size > 1 and clusters with size > 0.05% of reads.
+Time and memory are also reported.

 ## Results

+### Preprocessing

+Preprocessing stats for FROGS synthetic data are in [Supplementary Table 1](clusteringEval_RESULTS/all_samples-1000sp-Powerlaw.preprocessing_stats.tsv).
+For real sequencing lake data, we have 6 777 514 sequences before dereplication and 3 718 186 after.

-#### SCLUST test
+### SCLUST test

 **Figure 1** : Distribution of Adjusted Random Index for each SCLUST parameters.
 Adjusted Rand Index is calculated as presented [here](https://en.wikipedia.org/wiki/Rand_index#Adjusted_Rand_index)
 <img src="clusteringEval_RESULTS/test_SCLUST/ari_boxplot.svg" width="500">